 In Vitro Maturation Study

-Since IVM does not require aggressive stimulation of the ovaries with fertility medications, it dramatically reduces the number of injections the patients must receive and reduces the side effects often present with hormone treatment, including ovarian hyperstimulation syndrome (OHSS).
+Since IVM does not require aggressive stimulation of the ovaries with hormones, it dramatically reduces the number of injections the patients must receive, reduces the side effects often present with hormone treatment, and virtually eliminates the risk of ovarian hyperstimulation syndrome (OHSS).

 Questions about the study?
 Please contact Rachel Makloski at firstname.lastname@example.org.